 Nassar, 570 U.S.at 351-52 (emphasis added); see Gross, 557 U.S. at 176 (“To establish a disparate-treatment claim under the plain language of the ADEA, therefore, a plaintiff must prove that age was the ‘but-for’ cause of the employer’s adverse decision.” (emphasis added)).

 Based on these Supreme Court decisions plus the 1991 amendments, which added § 2000e-2(m), for quite some time courts required that if plaintiff in a Title VII employment discrimination case proceeded under § 2000e-2(a), which required discrimination “because of” the plaintiff’s protected status or characteristic, that plaintiff would need to show that the protected status was the but-for cause, or the sole cause, of the challenged employment action.
 A similar test applied (and continues to apply after Nassar) if the plaintiff alleged retaliation in violation of § 2000e-3(a).
 On the other hand, a Title VII plaintiff alleging discrimination based on a protected status proceeding under § 2000e-2(m) need only show “that race, color, religion, sex, or national origin was a motivating factor for any employment practice, even though other factors also motivated the practice.”
 42 U.S.C. § 2000e-2(m) (emphasis added).
 Hittle v.
 City of Stockton, California, 101 F.4th 1000, 1012 (9th Cir.
-2024) (stating plaintiff need only show race color, religion, sex, or national origin was a motivating factor for employment practice).
+2024) (stating that plaintiff need only show race, color, religion, sex, or national origin was a motivating factor for employment practice).
 In that event, however, an employer could limit its liability if the employer could show, by a preponderance of the evidence, that it “would have taken the same action in the absence of the impermissible motivating factor.”
 42 U.S.C. § 2000e-5(g)(2)(B); see also Comcast Corp. v.
-Nat’l Ass’n of African American-Owned Media, 589 U.S. 327, 337 (2020) (stating lack of but-for causation is an affirmative defense to stave off damages and reinstatement but not liability); O’Day v.
+Nat’l Ass’n of Afr.
+Am.
+Owned Media, 589 U.S. 327, 337 (2020) (stating that lack of but-for causation is an affirmative defense to stave off damages and reinstatement but not liability); O’Day v.
 McDonnell Douglas Helicopter Co., 79 F.3d 756, 760 (9th Cir.
 1996).

-Back in 2002, the Ninth Circuit issued its en banc decision in Costa.
+In 2002, the Ninth Circuit issued its en banc decision in Costa.
 In that case, the Ninth Circuit held that a plaintiff alleging disparate treatment could prevail under Title VII merely by showing that the discrimination was “a motivating factor” in the employment decision, even though other factors also may have motivated the action.
 “Put simply, the plaintiff in any Title VII case may establish a violation through a preponderance of evidence (whether direct or circumstantial) that a protected characteristic played ‘a motivating factor.’”
-Costa, 299 F.3d at 853-54; see also E.E.O.C. v.
+Costa, 299 F.3d at 853-54; see also EEOC v.
 Abercrombie & Fitch Stores, Inc., 575 U.S. 768, 772-73 (2015) (explaining that phrase “because of” “typically imports, at a minimum, the traditional standard of but-for causation,” but Title VII relaxes this standard in status cases “to prohibit even making a protected characteristic a ‘motivating factor’ in an employment decision”).

 In Costa, the Ninth Circuit discussed jury instructions on causation in Title VII disparate treatment cases.
 In that decision, the Ninth Circuit stated that a district court may provide either a “single motive” or a “mixed motive” instruction.
 Costa added that “mixed” and “single” motives are not two “fundamentally different” theories of liability.
 Costa, 299 F.3d at 857.
-Instead, they are merely two avenues of instruction by which the plaintiff may meet the ultimate burden of proof: “to show by a preponderance of the evidence that the challenged employment decision was ‘because of’ discrimination.’”
+Instead, they are merely two avenues of instruction by which the plaintiff may meet the ultimate burden of proof: “to show by a preponderance of the evidence that the challenged employment decision was ‘because of’ discrimination.”
 Id.